7 Japanese Volcanoes to Love and Fear

 2. Mount Aso (阿蘇山)

 Simmering at the heart of Kyushu is Mount Aso, the largest of all Japanese volcanoes.
 With a caldera approximately 120 km in circumference, Mount Aso also ranks among the largest volcanoes in the world.
-The cities of Aso, Aso Takamori-cho and South Aso-mura are all located within this incredible caldera.
+The cities of Aso, Aso Takamori-cho and South Aso-mura are all located within the incredible caldera of Mount Aso.

-With five peaks in the central cone group and various landscapes of great beauty within its caldera, Mount Aso has long been a popular destination for both domestic and international travellers in Japan.
-Do not let the idyllic sceneries of grassy plains and windy peaks fool you, though.
+With five peaks in the central cone group and various landscapes of great beauty within its caldera, Mount Aso has also long been a popular destination for both domestic and international travelers.
+Do not let the idyllic grass plains and windy peaks fool you, though.
 Mount Aso is still an active volcano, with the central crater often partially or completely closed off during periods of heightened volcanic activities.
-As with the case of Sakurajima, one must always check the volcano’s current state before planning any visit.
+As with the case of Sakurajima, one must always check the volcano’s current state before planning any visit to the vicinity.
 Should you be able to visit, know that you are experiencing one of Southern Japan’s most spectacular natural features.
 One of its most fearsome too.

 3. Mount Kirishima (霧島山)

 Nestled between Sakurajima and Mount Aso, Mount Kirishima does not enjoy the same level of international fame as its Kyushu siblings.
 It is, however, no less majestic, with its highest peak soaring to 1700 m.
 Like other Japanese volcanoes in Kyushu, Kirishima has frequently erupted too.
 There were two eruptions in 2011 alone.